naaniraj/DevOps-tools/DOCKER/Docker-Swam.md

 # Docker-Swam
 ******************
-👉 Docker swarm is an orchestration service within docker <br>
+👉 Docker swarm is an orchestration service in <br>
-    that allows us to manage and handle multiple containers at the same time.<br> 👉 It is a group of servers that runs the docker application. <br> It is used to manage the containers on multiple servers.<br>
+   docker that allows us to manage and handle multiple containers at the same time.<br> 👉 It is a group of servers that runs the docker application. <br> It is used to manage the containers on multiple servers.<br>
 👉 This can be implemented by the cluster.The activities<br>